OpenAI CEO sees 'huge' Israeli role in reducing risks from the technology | Technology

 "Israel - like Britain, and to a great extent like Canada, too - is at the U.S. end of the spectrum," Ziv Katzir, director of national AI planning at the Israel Innovation Authority, told Reuters.
 "It has been working on this matter for the last 18 months or so, with a view to achieving the right balance between innovation and the preservation of human rights and civic safeguards."

 Israel published a 115-page draft AI policy in October and is collating public feedback ahead of a final decision.
-Altman was not scheduled to meet Israeli Prime Minister Benjamin Netanyahu, who has drawn harsh criticism from leaders in the country's lifeblood tech sector over a highly-disputed bid to overhaul the judicial system.
+Altman also said that the company plans to open source more models over time.
+"But I don't think it's the right strategy to open source everything," he said.

+Altman spoke by phone with Israeli Prime Minister Benjamin Netanyahu, who tweeted that the two discussed opportunities and challenges facing the world and the State of Israel in relation to AI as well as Israeli cooperation to develop the AI field.
+(Writing by Dan Williams; Editing by Emelia Sithole-Matarise, Alex Richardson and Sharon Singleton)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)